brianc/node-postgres/README.md

 ## Help

 If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.

-### Working?

-[this page](http://www.explodemy.com) is running the worlds worst (but fully functional) PostgreSQL backed, Node.js powered website.

-### Why did you write this?

-As soon as I saw node.js for the first time I knew I had found something lovely and simple and _just what I always wanted!_.
-So...I poked around for a while.
-I was excited.
-I still am!

-I drew major inspiration from [postgres-js](http://github.com/creationix/postgres-js).

-I also drew some major inspirrado from [node-mysql](http://github.com/felixge/node-mysql) and liked what I saw there.

-### Plans for the future?

-- transparent prepared statement caching
-- more testings of error scenarios
+I am usually available via google-talk at my github account public email address.

 ## License

 Copyright (c) 2010 Brian Carlson (brian.m.carlson@gmail.com)